 Wrapping Up

-In this R tutorial for statistics, we learned how to calculate standard deviation in RStudiuo for imported Excel datasets, data frames, vectors, and arrays.
+In this R tutorial for statistics, we learned how to calculate standard deviation in RStudio for imported Excel datasets, data frames, vectors, and arrays.

 Though calculating the standard deviation in SPSS or Excel can be somehow more straightforward, R gives us a lot of flexibility and control over the data we input and manipulate.